 What is 'green cleaning'

 Green Certified products are available from many suppliers.
 Iowa Prison Industries (IPI) sells TerraGreen Products, certified by Green Seal, which are mixed at the women's correctional facility in Mitchellville.
-Another source for green cleaning products is the US Communities contract which is a competitively bid cooperative contract available to state governments, cities, counties and schools.
+Another source for green cleaning products is the U.S. Communities an OMNIA Partner contract which is a competitively bid cooperative contract available to state governments, cities, counties and schools.

 Green Cleaning Resources